Sam-Osian/PFD-toolkit/docs/extractor/summarising.md

 # Produce summaries of report text

 Short, consistent summaries make it possible to skim hundreds or even of thousands of reports.
-You might use these summaries to quickly identify notable case studies, or to get an 'at a glace' understanding of the breadth contained within PFD reports.
+You might use these summaries to quickly identify notable case studies, or to get an 'at a glance' understanding of the breadth contained within PFD reports.

 Producing summaries also paves the way for automated theme discovery (see [Discover recurring themes](themes.md)).